Gear Check Manual

 - The rider or their horse have a scenario where their safety and comfort is considerably impacted by complying with the Pony Club WA Gear Checking Rules.

-For all enquiries feel free to contact the Gear Checking Advisory Panel
+For all enquiries feel free to contact the State Coaching Panel (as of 17/10/2019)

 Memo’s and Information Documents